 Of course, we like it when things stay the same, I thought.
 That’s why, when given the choice to do something or to do nothing, we often opt for the latter.
 We’re generally happy (or at least comfortable) with the way things are.

 But I was sure that if a decision was important enough (or if taking action could help someone get what they want out of life), the status quo bias would be tossed right out the window.

 Like many people, I once stayed in a job with limited growth potential for far longer than I should have.
-In fact, looking back, I can identify multiple times throughout my career when I choose the status quo over change — even when I knew change was necessary for achieving my goals.
+Looking back, I can identify multiple times throughout my career when I choose the status quo over change — even when I knew change was necessary for achieving my goals.